Aromatherapy: It's Far More than Just the Smell

 And, while it's true that aroma can reach deep down inside of us, and influence us in profound ways, true aromatherapy is far more than just the stress-busting effects of fragrancing.
-It offers a holistic approach to natural healthcare and wellness through the powerful healing potential of the aromatic molecules found in CPTG®, certified-pure-therapeutic-grade essential oils.
+It offers a holistic approach to supporting health and wellness, through the powerful therapeutic properties of the aromatic molecules found in pure, therapeutic-grade essential oils.

 Aromatherapy is so much more than just the smell.

 In its most basic terms, aromatherapy is all about the chemistry.

 - The fragrance of an essential oil is an expression of its chemical constituents.

 - Your response to the fragrance of an oil is due to the therapeutic properties of its chemical constituents.

 - The many benefits of the topical application or ingestion of essential oils are due to its chemical constituents.